 Love Her Wild has caused me all sorts of unforeseen stresses and annoyances….I never imagined men being one of them!

-For those of you that haven’t heard of Love Her Wild, it is a community I set up to encourage and celebrate more women to go on adventures.
+For those of you that don’t know, Love Her Wild is a community I set up to encourage and celebrate more women to go on adventures.
 We have an informative website, a thriving private Facebook group and have even started organising our own women-only expeditions and meetups.

 Since day 1 of launching, I have received criticism for setting up a women’s only group.
 Not often, but forceful and almost always from middle-aged white men.
 I get comments on social media telling me that what I’m doing is sexist and unfair.
 That if this was a male-only group I’d be outraged and ‘What next?
 Women only days on the mountains?!’.

 One guy even sent me a ranty email telling me I’m a “Hypocritical sexist” who has “no right to talk about [Love Her Wild] on hiking groups as if I own the outdoors”.